-This post was sponsored by Café Bustelo® as part of an Influence Central campaign, and all opinions expressed in my post are my own.
+Café Bustelo® sponsored this post as part of an Influence Central campaign, and all opinions expressed in my post are my own.

-Let's celebrate Hispanic Heritage month yummy breakfast recipe and café, shalle we?
+Let's celebrate Hispanic Heritage Month with a yummy breakfast recipe and café, shall we?

 With a great Puerto Rican breakfast and a nice cup of Café Bustelo coffee.
 That's how I do it.

-Breakfast is an important part of my day, and as a mom, I need to make sure that I have the energy and my brain is functioning.
+Breakfast is an essential part of my day, and as a mom, I need to ensure that I have the energy and that my brain is functioning.

-One of my favorite Puerto Rican breakfast is Avena.
-Avena is a recipe my grandmother would make for me as a child when I would sneak up through my home back gate and walk to her house.
+One of my favorite Puerto Rican breakfasts is Avena.
+Avena is a recipe my grandmother would make for me as a child when I sneak up through my home's back gate and walk to her house.

-She only lived a few feet away from us, and she always expected me.
+She only lived a few feet away from us and always expected me.
 She would get her old pot out and make me her famous Avena served with coffee.

-Every morning I grab my to-do list and start breakfast early and enjoy a cup of coffee.
+Every morning, I grab my to-do list, start breakfast early, and enjoy a cup of coffee.
 Of course, I have always said that I am a Café Bustelo coffee drinker.
 I seriously stock up on this coffee because I am an avid coffee drinker.